 - a.
-Removal, excavation, or dredging of soil, sand, gravel, or aggregate materials of any kind. - b.
-Changing of preexisting drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics. - c.
-Drainage, or other disturbance of water level or water table. - d.
-Dumping, discharging, or filling with any material which may degrade water quality. - e.
-Placing of fill, or removal of material, which would alter elevation. - f.
-Driving of piles, erection, or expansion of buildings or structures of any kind. - g.
-Placing of obstructions or objects in water. - h.
-Destruction of plant life including but not limited to cutting or trimming of trees, shrubs, and other vegetation. - i.
-Changing temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of any waters. - j.
-Any activities, changes, or work that may cause or tend to contribute to pollution of any body of water or groundwater. - k.
-Incremental activities which have, or may have, a cumulative adverse effect on the resource areas protected by this bylaw.
+Removal, excavation, or dredging of soil, sand, gravel, or aggregate materials of any kind; - b.
+Changing of preexisting drainage characteristics, flushing characteristics, salinity distribution, sedimentation patterns, flow patterns, or flood retention characteristics; - c.
+Drainage, or other changing of water level or water table; - d.
+Dumping, discharging, or filling with any material which may degrade water quality; - e.
+Placing of fill, or removal of material, which would alter elevation; - f.
+Driving of piles, erection, or expansion of buildings or structures of any kind; - g.
+Placing of obstructions or objects in water; - h.
+Destruction of plant life including but not limited to cutting or trimming of trees, shrubs, and other vegetation; - i.
+Changing temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of any waters; - j.
+Any activities, changes, or work that may cause or tend to contribute to pollution of any body of water or groundwater; - k.
+Incremental activities which have, or may have, a cumulative adverse effect on the resource areas protected by this bylaw; and/or - 1.
+Increasing the volume of untreated stormwater directed to a resource area.

-The term "bank" shall include the land area which normally abuts and confines a water body; the lower boundary being the mean annual low flow level, and the upper boundary being the first break in the slope observed in the field or the mean annual flood level, whichever is higher.
+The term "bank" shall include the land area which normally abuts and confines a water body; the lower boundary being the mean annual low flow level, and the upper boundary being the first break in the slope observed in the field or the mean annual high water line, whichever is higher.